NZ First Foundation donations referred to police by Electoral Commission

 In recent weeks, RNZ has reported details of some of the donors to the foundation.

-That included companies controlled by Sir Graeme Hart, with two donations of $14,995 being made on the same day.
+That included companies controlled by Graeme Hart, with two donations of $14,995 being made on the same day.
 Three seperate donations totalling $36,000 were also made by entities connected to the Van Den Brink family, which has an estimated net worth of $110 million.

 That figure is important, as it's just under the threshold at which the donor has to be officially declared.